flokleiser/nextjs-flo/README.md

 - [x] Make "Education/Experience" and "Skills" collapsable?
     - [x] framer motion for smooth animation?
-    - [ ] more smootherer animation

 - [ ] Animation gifs --> not weird stretching
-    - [ ] Half fixed, hacky workaround by making the animation duration so short it hopefully is not noticeable, still needs some fixing probably
+    - [x] Half fixed, hacky workaround by making the animation duration so short it hopefully is not noticeable, still needs some fixing probably

 ## Ideas for when bored: